fakkura/Steamify/README.md

 # Steamify
-Extension for Chromium based browsers. ( Chrome, Chromium, Vivaldi, Opera )
+Extension for Chromium and Firefox based browsers.
 It opens Steam related links in the Steam client.

 # Install